Chapter 04

 The algorithm is the easy part.
 Getting the details right is where systems break.

-Never Reuse (Key, IV/Nonce) Pairs
+Never Reuse (Key, Nonce) Pairs

 Use 256-Bit Keys